Portugal's Millennium to participate in Greek debt swap

-LISBON (Reuters) - Portugal’s Millennium bcp, the country’s largest listed bank in terms of assets, said on Wednesday it will participate in the private sector swap of Greek government bonds.
+LISBON, March 7 (Reuters) - Portugal’s Millennium bcp , the country’s largest listed bank in terms of assets, said on Wednesday it will participate in the private sector swap of Greek government bonds.

 “Millennium has also accepted to participate in the Greek PSI,” a bank spokesman said.